rangle/ngCourse2/handout/01-features.md

 ES6 introduces the concept of block scoping.
 Block scoping will be familiar to programmers from other languages like C, Java, or even PHP.
-In ES5 JavaScript, and earlier `var`s are scoped to `function`s, and they can "see" outside their functions to the outer context.
+In ES5 JavaScript, and earlier, `var`s are scoped to `function`s, and they can "see" outside their functions to the outer context.

 ```js